 |Metallo(bio)chemistry and Human Health||S, A||Bio-inorganic chemistry, syntheses of organic ligands and coordination complexes, GC-MS, HPLC, UV/Vis, fluorescence spectroscopy, circular dichroism spectroscopy, cyclic voltammetry, PCR, gel electrophoresis, EPR, and NMR|

-This program is ten and one-half weeks long and will run from May 28 until August 9, 2019.
+Program Duration and Support: This program is ten and one-half weeks long and will run from May 26 until August 7, 2020.
 During this time, participants will receive a stipend of $5000.
 In addition, the program will pay for lodging (single bedroom apartments) at VCU's Cary and Belvidere Residential College, parking for one vehicle, health service fees, VCU ID fees, and travel to and from REU site.
 Students who are interested in daily commuting to REU site, because of health concerns, are encouraged to apply.

 Eligibility: Students who apply to the program must have completed one year of general chemistry and one year of organic chemistry, for applicants in chemistry.
 Chemical engineering applicants must have completed one year of general chemistry, and one year of chemical engineering courses is desirable.
 To be eligible, students must be US citizens or Permanent Residents and must not have graduated prior to June 2021.